-- Welcome compliments and complaints as a valuable means of quality improvement and improving service delivery.
+- Welcome complaints as a valuable means of quality improvement and improving service delivery.

-- Deal with all complaints fairly and effectively, providing explanations and resolution within agreed and set timescales.
+- Deal with all complaints fairly and effectively, providing responses within agreed and set timescales.

-- If a complaint is upheld, put preventative action in place so that the issue does not reoccur.
+- If a complaint is upheld, put preventative action in place to prevent or mitigate recurrence.

-- Ensure that Sense staff are familiar with the policy and can explain it to individuals who want to make a complaint.
+- Ensure that Sense staff understand the Policy and can help people to make a complaint.

-- Sense will review all compliments and complaints to ensure we learn from the feedback we receive.
+- Review all complaints to ensure we learn from them.

 The principles of our complaints policy